-CoreWeave provides encryption at rest for etcd data in CoreWeave Kubernetes Service (CKS) clusters using a KMS-backed setup.
-For new CKS clusters created after June 24, 2025, this feature is enabled by default and requires no action from you.Documentation Index
+etcd data in CoreWeave Kubernetes Service (CKS) clusters using a KMS-backed setup.
+For new CKS clusters created after June 24, 2025, this feature is enabled by default and requires no action from you.

-Rotate secrets in existing clusters
+Rotate Secrets in existing clusters

+This section summarizes how CKS Secrets encryption differs from a self-managed upstream Kubernetes setup, so you can see which responsibilities CoreWeave handles for you.
 While Kubernetes offers encryption at rest as an optional config, CoreWeave enables it by default.
-Your CKS clusters have Secrets encryption at rest, with none of the operational burden.| Concept | Upstream Kubernetes | CoreWeave CKS |
+Your CKS clusters have Secrets encryption at rest, without the operational burden.| Concept | Upstream Kubernetes | CoreWeave CKS |

 |---|---|---|